Published April, 2014

-EMSL has made significant changes to the proposal program for fiscal year 2013, including reducing the number of proposal options and instituting review cycles for General proposals.
 Researchers are strongly urged to carefully review the proposal options and review process before submitting a new proposal.
-If you have any questions regarding these changes, please contact User Support.
+If you have any questions regarding EMSL's proposal opportunities, please contact User Support.

-A variety of proposal options are available based on research needs to facilitate user access and ensure EMSL's capabilities are used to address cutting-edge science questions.
+A variety of proposal options are available to facilitate user access and ensure that EMSL's capabilities are used to address cutting-edge science questions.
 Most research conducted at EMSL is nonproprietary, with results disseminated to the scientific community through publications in the open literature or conference presentations and papers.
 Authors of nonproprietary proposals may retain rights to intellectual property (IP) resulting from the use of EMSL, but the government is granted a nonexclusive license to use the IP.

-In addition to learning about active or planned calls and the types of proposals described below, researchers are encouraged to read more about the process for Submitting a Proposal for Fiscal Year 2013.
-Whether new to EMSL or a returning user, please contact the appropriate Capability Lead(s) to discuss your resource needs before beginning any proposal.
-The Capability Leads will advise you regarding the feasibility and approach of your project plan and about opportunities for integrating other capabilities to strengthen your proposal.
-Contact information for the Capability Leads is available on EMSL's capability pages.
+In addition to learning about active or planned calls and the types of proposals described below, researchers are encouraged to read more about the process for Submitting a Proposal for Fiscal Year 2014.
+Whether new to EMSL or a returning user, please contact the appropriate Capability Lead(s) to discuss your resource requirements before beginning any proposal.
+They will advise you regarding the technical feasibility and approach of your project plan and about opportunities for strengthening your proposal by integrating additional capabilities.

-All proposals must be submitted through EMSL's User Portal and should adhere to the current year's published Proposal Guidance.
-For researchers developing full proposals for the Joint Call for Exploratory Collaborations Between EMSL and the Joint Genome Institute, the details regarding proposal format and the submittal process are unique to this Call.
+All proposals must be submitted through EMSL's User Portal and should adhere to the current year's published Proposal Guidance for the applicable proposal type.
+For researchers responding to the Joint Call for Collaborative Science between EMSL and the Joint Genome Institute, the details regarding proposal format and the submittal process are unique to this Call.
 Returning applicants to either user facility should closely review this information before starting.
-If you have questions on or difficulties with the submission process, please email email@example.com, or call User Support at 509-371-6003.
+If you have questions on or difficulties with the submission process, please email firstname.lastname@example.org, or call User Support at 509-371-6003.

 Active and Planned Calls for Proposals

-The annual Call for Proposals provides opportunities for researchers to request access to EMSL resources for multiple years.
-Each year, it is designed to direct user activity through EMSL's science themes toward specific environmental molecular scientific challenges that address topics of societal importance.
-Although user proposals requesting one year of access or less may be submitted at any time, preference is given to user proposals submitted in response to the annual Call.
-The 2013 Call for Proposals is now closed.
+The annual Call for Proposals provides two opportunities (Science Theme and JGI-EMSL Collaborative Science Initiative) for researchers to request access to EMSL resources for multiple years.
+On occasion, researchers may have opportunities to request access through special science calls that are announced outside of the normal call cycle.
+These calls will typically follow unique proposal submission, review and access schedules, and researchers should pay special attention to the details announced in these calls.
+Although other user proposals requesting one year of access or less may be submitted at any time, they will be reviewed based on the details of the requests and preference is given to user proposals submitted in response to the annual or specialized Calls.

-A joint Call for Exploratory Collaborations between EMSL and the Joint Genome Institute is open until April 8.
-This Call solicits pilot projects that integrate the resources of both EMSL and DOE-JGI in topics related to biofuels production and carbon cycling.
-Letters of Intent are due April 8, with full proposals due May 27 for submitters whose letters of intent are approved.
-Proposals submitted against this Call will follow a proposal format and review process separate from Science Theme or General proposals.
+The joint Call for Collaborative Science between EMSL and the Joint Genome Institute solicits pilot projects in selected topic areas that integrate the genomics and molecular characterization resources of both JGI and EMSL.
+Letters of Intent were due April 7, with full proposals due May 27, for submitters whose letters of intent are approved.
+Applications submitted in response to this Call follow a unique proposal format and review process that is separate from the standard process at either facility.

 Types of User Proposals

 General proposals provide an opportunity for researchers to expand a previous proof-of-principle experiment or gain data useful in submitting a proposal during the annual Call.
 The scope of a General proposal can vary from a single, focused experiment to a multi-resource set of studies, and may include Requests for special consideration.
-Proposals may be submitted to EMSL at any time throughout the year, but will be reviewed by Proposal Review Panels (PRP) on established cycles throughout the year.
+Proposals may be submitted to EMSL at any time throughout the year, but those requesting EMSL staff support will be reviewed by Proposal Review Panels (PRP) on established cycles throughout the year.
 In addition, researchers should be aware that General proposals are valid only for the fiscal year in which they are accepted.
-For example, proposals accepted in December 2012 are valid up to September 30, 2013.
+For example, proposals accepted in December 2013 are valid up to September 30, 2014.

 - Requests for rapid access are accepted on a limited basis and provide 30 days access, beginning with the start of the experiment.
 To qualify, requests must clearly demonstrate one of the following: